 Hello fellow bookworms.
 Are you all feeling the pinch of January yet?
 It’s payday week and I’m just counting down the days man, it’s been way too long, the struggle is so real.
 Anyway, that aside… I finally got done reading Paulo Coelho’s much anticipated new novel, Adultery and for the first time ever… He has disappointed me.

-There is of course a lot of what Coelho is known for in the book, a lot of deep quotes that give you insight to various aspects of your life and it is actually those sections of the book that kept me reading by the way.
+There is, of course, a lot of what Coelho is known for in the book, a lot of deep quotes that give you an insight to various aspects of your life and it is actually those sections of the book that kept me reading by the way.
 He knows how to keep his readers glued to his books despite the poor storyline in this one.
-And of course in relation to the title, there are some forced sex scenes.. because she is actually committing adultery (guess he had to put that in somewhere) and this book kind of makes you question what you want in regards to love in your life.
+And of course, in relation to the title, there are some forced sex scenes.. because she is actually committing adultery (guess he had to put that in somewhere) and this book kind of makes you question what you want in regards to love in your life.

 Paulo Coelho, I love your work but this; I think this was just an ‘Omg I need to release a book before everyone thinks I have stopped writing’ type of lightbulb moment.
 Not your best.
 Let’s go back to the Manuscripts in Accra and Brida story flow types, we’ll always be your loyal fans no matter what though, don’t worry.

 2015 really hasn’t started out with the best-written works for me it seems.
 I need to pick the next book I read very carefully, I have to write at least one positive review before March.
 Yes, before March, suggestions are highly appreciated!
 I’ll leave you all with one quote from the book that particularly stuck to me:

 “Love isn’t just a feeling, it’s an art.
 And like any art, it takes not only inspiration but also a lot of work.”
 Coelho

 Enjoy the week ahead and hope we all get paid by this weekend!
 January needs to end.